microsoft/FluidFramework/packages/test/test-end-to-end-tests/README.md

 # @fluid-private/test-end-to-end-tests

-This package hosts end-to-end tests for the Fluid framework.
+This package hosts end-to-end tests for the Fluid Framework.
 The tests are end-to-end in the sense that they construct, load, and orchestrate collaborative scenarios involving containers in much the same way a real application using Fluid would.